Raymund Eich

 By surrendering, Minerva’s leaders pose the greatest threat ever to Earth’s hegemony.

-Join Stone in his most harrowing mission yet, facing a world of dangerous rebels in this, the third adventure in his complete four-novel series.
+Join Stone in his most harrowing mission yet, facing a world of dangerous rebels in To All High Emprise Consecrated, the third adventure in his complete four-novel series.

 Want Book 1 of this series for free

 To All High Emprise Consecrated is the third book in the Stone Chalmers series.
-If you haven’t read Book 1, The Progress of Mankind, it’s yours free for joining my Readers Club.
-Just click the link and get your free copy.
+If you haven’t read Book 1, The Progress of Mankind, tap or click the link to learn more.

 Sample of “To All High Emprise Consecrated (Stone Chalmers #3)”